Money

 A seemingly small distinction, I know, though it is also one of the grandest of all.

 When we help other people live better lives, there is a satisfaction there that is so much more fulfilling than any ‘acquisition’ money can provide.
-And keep in mind, this is how it is now, and this is also why so many people find themselves unhappy – because MONEY DOES NOT PROVIDE HAPPINESS,
+And keep in mind, behind all the facades, this is how it truly is right now, and this is also why so many people find themselves unhappy – because MONEY DOES NOT PROVIDE HAPPINESS, and it does not provide the means for achieving it.

 *Yes money exists, as stated in my Disclaimer, but not as we think it does.
-Remember, it exists as a product, yes, but it is a product connected with an idea, and these ideas have no bearing on the reality of our world.
+Remember, it exists as a product, yes, but it is a product connected with an idea, and these ideas have no true bearing on the reality of our world.

 Regardless if we realize it or not, we are always working for the work itself – always have been, and always will.
 Precisely why and what we are working for in our universe's grand scheme of things is a whole other matter, but we are working.